resolve109/study-aws-sa/aws-study-guide.md

   - Reduces storage costs by deleting outdated backups
   - Can create disaster recovery backup policies that back up data to isolated regions or accounts

+### AWS Transfer Family
+- **SFTP Solution with EFS**:
+  - For implementing a serverless high-IOPS SFTP service:
+    - Create an encrypted Amazon EFS volume
+    - Create an AWS Transfer Family SFTP service with elastic IP addresses and a VPC endpoint
+    - Attach a security group that allows only trusted IP addresses
+    - Attach the EFS volume to the SFTP service endpoint
+  - This provides a highly available SFTP service with integrated AWS authentication
+  - More suitable for high IOPS workloads than S3-based solutions
+  - Offers better throughput for file systems requiring high performance
+  - Allows maintaining control over user permissions with the same serverless benefits

 ## Security and Identity Services

 ### AWS KMS (Key Management Service)